MatildeBureau/SIWWI2026/README.md

 ## wave_classifier:
 Scripts to scatter all SIWWI tests in the Le Méhauté's diagram + return statistics for all relevant dimensional and dimensionless wave/ice parameters for all wave-ice tests + plot fracture threshold vs tested steepnesses and periods.

+## ZS:
+script to try and split incident wave sfrom reflected ones in the tank, based on  Zelt & Skjelbreia (1992).
+Still too naive atm; need to better tune temporal windowing or completely change method and use wave packets inputs to be able to clearly separate reflections.